Treats breast cancer.

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.

 - This medicine may turn your urine red for 1 or 2 days after your treatment.
-This is normal and is nothing to worry about.
-You may want to protect your clothing from being stained.
+This is normal and nothing to worry about, but can stain your clothing.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing